Vassos Alexander

 Vassos Alexander Georgiadis is a British sports reporter, presenter, author and endurance runner.
-He is currently the sports presenter of The Chris Evans Breakfast Show on Virgin Radio.
+He was the sports presenter of The Chris Evans Breakfast Show on Virgin Radio.
 Alexander hosted the parkrun podcast, he is a motivational speaker and serves as an ambassador for the young person's charity SkillForce.

 Broadcasting career

 From 2011, Alexander was the sports presenter on The Chris Evans Breakfast Show on BBC Radio 2.
-In January 2019, Alexander along with Chris Evans, and several members of the BBC Radio 2 team moved to the Breakfast Show on Virgin Radio, where Alexander continued in his role as the sports reporter and side kick presenter.
+In January 2019, Alexander along with Chris Evans, and several members of the BBC Radio 2 team moved to the Breakfast Show on Virgin Radio, Alexander left the show in July 2025.

 He has also worked on Radio 5 Live as a presenter, reported and commentated on BBC Television, Channel 4, BT Sport and Eurosport.
 He has reported on six Olympic Games for BBC Sport and has commentated on tennis, golf, diving and darts.

 Podcasts

 From April 2018 until it ceased in May 2022 Alexander was the co-host of 'free weekly timed', a podcast about parkrunning.
 Alexander is a parkrunner and co-hosted the podcast with Helen Williams.